Reds vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- The Orioles will hand the ball to Tyler Wells (6-3) for his 15th start of the season.
+- Kyle Gibson (8-5) will take the mound for the Orioles, his 17th start of the season.

-- He has started 14 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.
+- In 16 starts this season, he's earned a quality start in eight of them.

-- Wells has 15 starts in a row of five innings or more.
+- Gibson has started 16 games this season, and he's lasted five or more innings 14 times.
+He averages 5.8 innings per appearance.

-- He has three appearances this season with zero earned runs allowed out of his 15 chances this season.
+- In 16 appearances this season, he has finished one without allowing an earned run.

 |Opponent